*** This site is being updated regularly. Keep checking back for new updates.

 We always advise dancers trying out for the first time to take classes from one of the HHC teachers at the correct level so you can get a good sense of the kind of challenge you will be facing before trying out.
 Also don’t think that if you start taking classes only a couple of weeks before auditions it will help your chances of being ready in time and making one of the teams.
 Dance development is a steady progression of building up your skills over the course of time.

-IF I TRY OUT AT ONE LOCATION, CAN I DANCE FOR THE OTHER TROUPE IF I MAKE IT?
+IF I TRY OUT AT ONE LOCATION, CAN I DANCE FOR THE OTHER LOCATIONS IF I MAKE IT?

 You can attend whichever location is convenient for you time or location-wise.
 If you make the final cut, you may then choose which location you want to permanently be a part of.